 What is 5G and how fast is it?

-5G is the next generation of cellular network connection.
+5G is the next generation of cellular network connections.
 We all hear that 5G is a lot faster than 4G LTE, but how fast is it really?
 Let’s be more concrete.
-4G LTE uses a rather low-frequency band, in comparison, 5G uses extremely higher frequencies ranged between 30-300 GHz.
-That said, 5G can support 1,000 more devices within one meter than what 4G can.
-Speedwise, 5G can be 20 times faster than 4G.
+4G LTE uses a rather low-frequency band, in comparison, 5G uses extremely higher frequencies ranging between 30-300 GHz.
+That said, 5G can support 1,000 more devices within one meter than 4G can.
+Speed-wise, 5G can be 20 times faster than 4G.
 With the amount of time it takes for you to download one movie with 4G, you can download 20 movies with 5G.

 What does the Media say about HUAWEI?

 I scraped the news content related to HUAWEI from Reuters and CNN and analyzed the attitude and choice of words to see how biased a news media company can be.

 The word diagrams are clustered by the number of occurrences.
 The most frequently used negative words in Reuters are “fell”, “concerns” and “risk”.
 In comparison, “concerns” “risk” and “death” are the most frequently used negative words on CNN.
 It is understandable since HUAWEI is depicted and considered a “security threat” to America.
 When you look closer at the word diagram and pay attention to the difference, it’s not hard to find that CNN is a bit more biased.
 Other most frequent words in CNN news are like “bad”, “fears”, ”criminal” and “fraud”.
 In contrast, Reuter is more neutral.
 Words used by Reuters are “dispute”, “fall”, “losses”, “lost” and “difficult”.